cloudspeech/houdini-talk/short-essay.md

 Notice how we did not have to define app-loading, but could reuse script-with-a-dash?

-That's the power of HTML composition at work!
+That's the power of composition at work!

-Step 4: do-it-yourself, define micro-dash-frontend in JavaScript.
+Step 4: do-it-yourself, define micro-dash-frontend in pure JavaScript.

 I will spare you the details, but it's only 3-point-4 kiloBytes compressed.